leonidas228/Greifeneeg/sfb2/readme.md

 Results are saved in two ways.
 The marked raw files are saved under aibscaf*-raw.fif.
 Epoching is also done with the down state trough as the 0 point.
-These are saved both in raw and epoched format, *-CHANNEL-epo/raw.fif, where CHANNEL is the name of the ROI (typically "central").
-The epoch files also has an extensive metadata, which gives all sorts of information about each epoch.
+These are saved both in raw and epoched format, *-CHANNEL-epo/raw.fif, where CHANNEL is the name of the ROI.
+The epoch files also have an extensive metadata (found under Epochs.metadata), which gives all sorts of information about each epoch.

 ### epo_cat.py